 There are several reasons why I chose Madrid as my study abroad destination!

-In addition, as someone from Reno, I have never really experienced life in a Metropolis.
+As someone from Reno, I never really experienced life in a metropolis.
 Madrid is a huge region.
 The population is around 3 million, and there’s never a dull moment.
 Regardless of the time, you can always find something entertaining.
-As a capital city, finding transportation to other cities throughout Spain, as well as Europe is very easy and affordable.
+As a capital city, finding transportation to other cities throughout Spain, as well as Europe, is very easy and affordable.
 Madrid is full of spectacular cafes, restaurants, museums, clubs and not to mention, some of the most gorgeous parks that I have ever experienced.
-It is truly a unique city, rich in culture and history, with magnificent architecture and friendly natives.
+It is truly a unique city, rich in culture and history with magnificent architecture and friendly natives.

 Academically, how did study abroad impact you?
 Did you take classes for your Spanish major in Spain?